pongsakornsemsuwan/pongsakornsemsuwan.github.io/_posts/2014-12-29-nodejsprogress2-express.md

 ![Structure](/img/express_structure.jpg)

 Admittedly, this is not the best structure.
-Later I might consider creating a new directory and put 'views','model','service' there but I'll just leave if like this for now.
+Later I might consider creating a new directory and put views, model, service directories there but I'll just leave them like this for now.

 You can see the demo [here](http://drdave.herokuapp.com).
 It's not working yet, still need to implement Angular.js. and since Angular is on the edge of change, I'm considering waiting for Angular 2.0.

-Next thing on my mind while I wait for new Angular is [Mongoose](http://mongoosejs.com/).
-Give me
+Next thing I want to have a look is [Mongoose](http://mongoosejs.com/).
+Perhaps I'll use it to store chord progressions for dictionary page.

 ### Node.js pitfall #1